Defending Your Website

 In essence, if you’re a victim of Negative SEO, it can cripple your website’s online visibility in organic search.
 And the really scary implication is that unless you’re actively looking for it, you might be unaware of its dampening effect on your online marketing.

-You’ve probably heard of Grey Hat SEO.
+Might have heard of Grey Hat SEO (sometimes also called Black Hat SEO).
 If not, I’ll give you the Reader’s Digest version.
 Basically it’s cheating.

 It’s cheating for the purposes of trying to get your website to rank higher in Search Engine Results Pages (SERPs).
 It can take on many forms, including:

-- Commissioning a firm to build lots of links, usually from link farms (websites whose sole purpose to amass links rather than offer valuable content).
+- Commissioning a firm to build lots of links, usually from link farms (websites whose sole purpose to amass links rather than offer valuable content) using tactics like referral spam.

 - Over-optimizing content through techniques like keyword stuffing